Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 | Jayson Tatum     | 23  | 0.453       | 4.442239 |

 ### Model Train, Test and Validation on the Original Datasets
-Before deciding on feature importance, we trained, tested, and evaluated a Support Vector Machine (SVC) and Random Forest model using hyperparameter tuning and grid search to assess model performance on the original datasets.
-This involved oversampling techniques, scaling, and using pipelines to avoid data leakage.
-With these techniques, the SVC model scored 56.13%.
+Before determining feature importance, we trained, tested, and evaluated both a Support Vector Machine (SVC) and a Random Forest model.
+This involved hyperparameter tuning and grid search to optimize model performance on the original datasets.
+We employed oversampling techniques, scaling, and the use of pipelines to avoid data leakage.
+Through these methods, the SVC model achieved a score of 56.13%.

 - **Best Score:** 56.13%
 - **Best Parameters:**
   - `kernel`: 'rbf'
   - `C`: 1
   - `gamma`: 0.01

 _Table 5: Classification Report_

   |                  | precision | recall | f1-score | support |